pointOfive/Home/Analysis/README.md

-the modeling flexibility provided by modern predictive machine learning methodologies; however, the statistical analysis capabilities available within a `Linear Model` framework serve to ensure it's competetiveness as an analytical tool by providing uncertainty characterizations that can be brought to bear on questions of model building and interpretation.
+the modeling flexibility provided by modern predictive machine learning methodologies; however, the statistical analysis capabilities available within a `Linear Model` framework serve to ensure it's competitiveness as an analytical tool by providing uncertainty characterizations that can be brought to bear on questions of model building and interpretation.